ng-bao/CTF-Writeups/Wannagame2026/enum-or-exfil.md

 <img width="1280" height="459" alt="image" src="https://github.com/user-attachments/assets/828c1ffb-414e-43bf-a143-2c3f6a2befe2" />

-In each packet, the request and respone look very similar except one thing which is the `Authorization` field.
+In each packet, the request and response look very similar except one thing which is the `Authorization` field.
 Then we tried to decode the credentials sent in the first packet.
 <img width="1280" height="800" alt="image" src="https://github.com/user-attachments/assets/d7dbeb1c-cc5b-42c1-81dc-fefacac63eac" />

 We have user: `firefly` with a very long password.
 Then we realised that this password also was a `base64` encoded so we decoded this again and got something interesting.